Naserien/519web-deploy/README.md

 ## Getting Started

-To begin working with the application:
+To work with this application architecture:

-1. **Permissions**: Ensure access to the GitHub repository, Container Registry, and Azure Resource Group.
+1. **Permissions**: Verify access to the GitHub repository, Container Registry, Key Vault, Storage Queue, and Azure Resource Group.

-2. **Local Development**: Clone the repository and set up your local environment as per the project's guidelines.
+2. **Local Development**: Clone the repository and set up your local environment following the project's guidelines.

-3. **Deployment**: Refer to the GitHub Workflows for instructions on the CI/CD processes.
+3. **Deployment**: Use the GitHub Workflows documentation for CI/CD guidance.
+Securely manage your environment variables and secrets in Key Vault.

-4. **Monitoring & Maintenance**: Post-deployment, use Azure's monitoring services to keep track of application performance and health, updating code and dependencies when necessary.
+4. **Monitoring & Maintenance**: After deployment, monitor application health with Azure's services.
+Storage Queue insights will inform on job statuses and potential issues.

 For a detailed breakdown of each component, refer to the Azure's service documentation.